Nueva Ecija: Culture

 Novo Ecijano culture, primarily Tagalog in base, also has a mixture of Kapampangan, Pangasinense, Ilokano, and other indigenous cultures within the province.
 A melting pot of culture, the province has a varied of festivals, traditions, and beliefs that constitute Novo Ecijano heritage, along with tangible heritage structures, scenes, and objects.

 Cuisine

 Novo Ecijano cuisine is varied.
 In its northwest, seafood and vegetable dishes with a lot of salt is prevalent due to its proximity with Pangasinan.
 In its northwest, highland crops are much prized.
 In its central and southern areas, food is very diverse due to its proximity with numerous sources of ingredients.

+The province is known for various localized culinary specialties.
+These include the longganisa of Cabanatuan, traditional rice cakes (kakanin) from San Jose, Peñaranda, and San Antonio, and carabao milk products originating from Talavera, Cabiao, and Muñoz.
+Additionally, towns like Cuyapo and San Jose are noted for their pancit, while San Leonardo and Muñoz are recognized for their local goat stew.
+The province is also recognized for "tinumis," a distinct local variant of pork blood stew (dinuguan) native to Nueva Ecija that uniquely utilizes tamarind leaves or tamarind fruit as a souring agent instead of vinegar.
+For desserts and baked goods, the city of Cabanatuan is widely noted for its homegrown confectionery culture, driven by established local brands such as Edna's Cakeland.